Patryk2001k/Radar-simulation-in-2D-Cartesian-system/README.md

 ---

 Happy coding!
-If you have any questions or feedback, feel free to open an issue or reach out via the contact details provided in the repository.
+If you have any questions or feedback, feel free to open an issue or reach out via the contact details provided in the bottom of the blog post.